 A kebab, for those unfamiliar, is skewered meat cooked over heat which is then stuffed into a pita bread along with vegetables.
 The most common choice here is the doner kebab.
 Minced meat is packed into a log shape and cooked on a rotating spit before it’s sliced into thin ribbons.

-Curry is a massively popular food in London .
+Thanks in part to its huge South Asian population, curry is a massively popular food in London .
 The most popular dish is chicken tikka masala which has often been voted Britain’s most popular food and is always in any top 10 list.

 “It is widely considered the country’s national dish, and in 2001 British Foreign Secretary Robin Cook gave a speech in which he hailed chicken tikka masala as a symbol of modern multicultural Britain.”Britannica

 Surprisingly chicken tikka is actually British in origin.
 An example of fusion food.
-It’s exact origins are a little murky, as with most food inventions, but the most popular story is that chicken tikka masala was invented in Scotland.
+Its exact origins are a little murky, as with most food inventions, but the most popular story is that chicken tikka masala was invented in Scotland.